Kinovarobotics/Kinova-Kortex3-Link6/json_program_samples/002 - Matrices/ReadMe.md

 1. Click on the Matrix tile

-2. In the parameters menu, configure the matrix size by choosing a number of rows, a number of columns and a number of layers
+2. In the parameters menu, configure the matrix size by choosing a number of rows, a number of columns and a number of layers.
+     The check box (Bottom to top) in the Layers section decide in what order the layers will be use but also in what direction they will be create.
+If Bottom to top is checked the layers will be create over the first layer if not the layers will be created under the first layer.

 ![ScreenShot](Images/Basic2.png)